sass/sass/README.md

 namespace of the entire [source file](#source-file) that contains it, whereas most other Sass constructs are purely imperative, keeping it at the top of the file helps reduce confusion.

+The mixin clause is not allowed for unprefixed modules because the mixin name is derived from the module's prefix.

+> **Design note:**
+>
+> I'm not at all sure about the mixin syntax here. `@use "foo" mixin` doesn't
+> read very well, and sounds less sentence-like than I'd prefer.
+But I'm having
+> trouble determining what else would be better, and still remain orthogonal to
+> all the other modifiers that can be applied.

 ### `@forward`